Reubes77/NautilusSwimAcademy/README.md

 ![Address](assets/images/contact_us_section.webp)

-  1. The Contact page prompts users by means of a friendly tone to make contact with the Academy by providing the address and phone numbers.
+  - The Contact Us section prompts users by means of a friendly tone to make contact with the Academy by providing the address and phone numbers.

 #### Sign Up Form